Nolan Gorman Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.13 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs have a 4.14 team ERA that ranks 14th across all league pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- Cubs pitchers combine to give up 104 home runs (1.1 per game), the fourth-fewest in the league.

+- Fulmer makes his first start of the season for the Cubs.

 © 2023 Data Skrive.
 All rights reserved.